About

 Finding a Permanent Setup

-n August of 2018, after 7 months at the Community Center, we moved into our first permanent gymnastics location where we added several assistant gymnastics instructors and a myriad of classes offered 3 days per week mornings and afternoons/evenings.
+In August of 2018, after 7 months at the Community Center, we moved into our first permanent gymnastics location where we added several assistant gymnastics instructors and a myriad of classes and doubled our enrollment.

 Future Plans